jiyuan/AgentOrch/DESIGN.md

 1. Type system: `RunLoopState`, `Plan`, and `PolicyDecision` encode state and action choices explicitly.
 2. Guardrails: input, tool, and output checks inspect content and halt with typed errors.
-3. Approve: every boundary action receives an allow, deny, or ask-user decision from the concrete policy engine.
+3. Approve: every boundary action receives an allow, deny, or ask-user decision from the concrete policy engine. `Approve` is concrete, not an extension trait.
-4. Isolation: policy-marked actions can run out of process or in a sandbox.
+4. Isolation: tools marked `requires_isolation` run through a subprocess worker.

-## Phase 0 Status
+## Status

-This scaffold establishes the workspace, proto wire types, interface traits, test-support mocks, bounded gateway, concrete approve placeholders, and a minimal `Start -> Plan -> Finish` path for integration testing.
+The scaffold milestone is complete.
+The active baseline includes the typed loop and trace shape, concrete approval with serializable paused runs, reference tools and guardrails, SQLite session and scoped memory storage with hydration and reflection, Telegram and Feishu reference channels, configured sub-agents and sub-orchestrator templates, static and stdio MCP registration, subprocess isolation for marked tools, and runtime path injection with an enforced extension boundary.
+Remaining architecture work and open decisions are tracked in [`docs/ARCHITECTURE.md`](docs/ARCHITECTURE.md) and [`docs/PLAN.md`](docs/PLAN.md).